 How to Donate

-We can accept cash, checks, or credit cards.
 NACOLE is a recognized 501(c)3, and your donation to the Annual Conference Scholarship Fund may be tax deductible.
-Credit card information can be provided over the phone at (317) 721-8133.
+Credit card information can be provided over the phone at (317) 721-8133 or you may submit your scholarship donation online here.

 NACOLE Annual Conference Scholarship Fund

-The deadline to apply for a 2016 Annual Conference Scholarship is May 2, 2016.
+The deadline to submit applications for the 2022 Annual Conference Scholarship is June 30, 2022

 Questions?
 Contact us at [email protected] or (317) 721-8133.